How We Treat

 The most common tool used by chiropractors.
 We used gentle manipulations when indicated to treat spinal and joint restrictions.

-When we are assessing our patients we evaluate for restricted joints, or joints that dont move as they should.
-We use chiropractic manipulations to restore motion in joints that have lost it.
-Picture it like adding grease to a stick door hinge.
+When we are assessing our patients, we evaluate for restricted joints, which means joints that do not move as they should.
+To address restricted joints, we use chiropractic manipulations to restore motion.
+Picture this like adding grease to a stuck door hinge.

 • Soft Tissue Treatment

-To treat the musculoskeletal system means that we have treat not only the joints in the body, but the muscles and soft tissue as well.
+Treating the musculoskeletal system means that in addition to evaluating joint restrictions, we must also address the surrounding muscles and soft tissue as well.

 • Prescribed Exercise

-We use specific exercises for each patient to help them work on their injuries at home and speed up their recovery.
+We use design specific exercises for each patient to rehab their injuries at home and speed up their recovery times.

 Continuing Education and Techniques used by Dr. Chris